mainsail-crew/MainsailOS/site/docs/configuration/advanced-stepper-configuration.md

 # Advanced Stepper Configuration

-RatOS V1.1 has modularized stepper and driver configuration, in your printer.cfg you'll see a section like this:
+RatOS V1.1 introduced modularized stepper and driver configuration, this can be used for more fine grained control of your steppers.
+In your printer.cfg you might have noticed a section like this:

 ```properties
 #############################################################################################################